DataDog/integrations-core/docs/dev/agent_integration.md

 {{< tabs >}}
 {{% tab "Build an Out-of-the-box Integration" %}}

-## Set up an integrations-extras directory
+## Set up a directory and fork the `integrations-extras` repository

-Follow these instructions to set up your remote repository for integration development:
+Set up a directory:

 1. Create the `dd` directory: